 You may have heard a dull click or popping sound in your hip when you walk or raise your leg up when you are lying on your back.
 Sometimes it can be painful and limit your ability to flex your hip.

-Tight hip flexors: Is this a sign of dysfunction?
+Tight hip flexors: Is that a sign of dysfunction?

 While research in this specific topic is lacking, some evidence indicates a weak or no association between tight hip flexors and low back pain.